eyulf/alexgardner.id.au/_posts/2013-02-07-home-lab-part-1.md

 * Billion 7800N Modem/Router
     * Currently used as a Wireless access point

-Currently I am using the Proxmox whitebox as my main VM environment.
+Currently, I am using the Proxmox white box as my main VM environment.
 I currently use it to run various network services including, but not limited to, DNS, DHCP, Monitoring, Log collection, Ticketing and Website development.
-I am planning on adding another VM server in at some point and build a Windows based lab environment (the current linux based systems will remain as my core network services).
+I am planning on adding another VM server at some point and building a Windows-based lab environment (the current Linux based systems will remain as my core network services).

 The Microserver is currently empty awaiting some time for me to re-purpose it, I'll probably end up putting Security Onion onto it.
-I am considering creating a whitebox NAS to replace my current QNAP, 4 disks is not enough and I'd prefer something I can rackmount.
+I am considering creating a white box NAS to replace my current QNAP, 4 disks is not enough and I'd prefer something I can rackmount.